braided essay examples

 • Introduce a central theme or question of a braided essay.

-• Briefly present the three threads (narratives or ideas) that will be braided for writing your paper.
+• Briefly present 3 threads (narratives or ideas) that will be braided for writing your essay.

-• Thesis statement: Summarize the main point or insight that emerges from intertwining these threads.
+• Thesis statement: Summarize the main point or insight that emerges from intertwining these elements.

 II.
 Body Paragraph 1: Introduction of Thread A

-• Introduce the first narrative or idea (Thread A).
+• Introduce a first narrative or idea (Thread A).

 • Provide background information or context.